migtools/pvc-migrate/README.md

 ```

 5. **Run playbook automation**
-   1. Run `./migrate_pv_data.sh` to kick off a series of Ansible Playbooks that will migrate PV/PVC data in selected namespaces
+   1. Run `./migrate_pvc_data.sh` to kick off a series of Ansible Playbooks that will migrate PV/PVC data in selected namespaces
    2. Upon successful completion, namespaces you selected will have been created on the *target cluster* and PV/PVC data from the *source cluster* will have been copied over with *rsync*.
    3. The list of migrated PVCs are visible in `output/pvc-data.json`

 6. **Run CAM in "no PVC migration" mode**
    1. Your PV/PVC data has been migrated.
 You can use CAM to migrate the remaining OpenShift resources, which will connect to the PV/PVC data created by this tool.
-   2. To run CAM in "no PVC migration" mode, modify the `MigrationController` resource on the *target cluster*, then execute your migration as usual.
+   2. To run CAM in "no PVC migration" mode, modify the `MigrationController` resource on the *target cluster* by swapping out the mig-controller image, then execute your migration as usual.
 The PVC migration steps will be skipped.
 ```
 oc edit MigrationController -n openshift-migration
 ```